fastlane/docs/docs/best-practices/continuous-integration.md

 ## Authentication with Apple services

 Several Fastlane actions communicate with Apple services that need authentication.
-This can post several challenges on CI:
+This can pose several challenges on CI:

 ### Separate Apple ID for CI